tingolinchi/mikrotik-telegram/README.md

 ## ⚙️ Requirements
 - MikroTik RouterOS 7.x (tested on 7.21.1)
-- Surfshark Wireguard VPN configured with at least one peer
+- Wireguard VPN configured with at least one peer
 - Internet access from the router
 - WiFi using native /interface/wifi driver (not CAPsMAN)